ansys/pyedb/doc/source/archive.rst

 .. danger::

    **The ``pyedb.dotnet`` module is deprecated and archived.**
-   Maintanance will be dropped starting Ansys 2026R1 release.
+   Maintenance will be dropped starting Ansys 2026R1 release.
 All users are **strongly encouraged** to migrate to the modern :ref:`gRPC-based client <comms_protocols>`, which is the future of PyEDB.

 What Was the DotNet API?
 ------------------------
 The ``pyedb.dotnet`` module was the original implementation of PyEDB.
-It was a Python wrapper around the Ansys EDB dll.
+It was a Python wrapper around the Ansys EDB DotNet code.

 This approach was limited to DotNet framework causing incompatibility issues on non-Windows platforms.